888 (number): In mathematics

+Crystagon

+888 is also the 16th area of a crystagon, equivalent with the quotient of binomial coefficient $\mathrm {C}(7n,2)$ and $7$ with $n = 16$.

+This property permits 888 to be equivalent with:

+Heronian tetrahedron

+888 is the 42nd longest side of a Heronian tetrahedron, whose edge lengths, face areas and volumes are all integers; more specifically it is the second-largest longest side of a primitive Heronian tetrahedron (after 203, and preceding 1804) with four congruent triangle faces (this primitive Heronian tetrahedron is a tetrahedron where four edges share no common factor).

+Decimal properties

+888 is the smallest multiple of twenty-four divisible by all of its digits, whose digit sum is also itself.

-It is a happy number, meaning that repeatedly summing the squares of its digits eventually leads to 1:
+It is a happy number in decimal, meaning that repeatedly summing the squares of its digits eventually leads to 1:

-888 →64+64+64= 192→1+81+4= 86→64+36=100→1
+8883 = 700227072 is the smallest cube in which each digit occurs exactly three times, and the only cube in which three distinct digits each occur three times.

 Symbolism and numerology

 The number 888 is often symbolised within the international labour movement to symbolise the 8-hour day.
 Workers protested for 8 hours work, 8 hours rest and 8 hours time to themselves.

-In some Christian numerology, the number 888 represents Jesus, or sometimes more specifically Christ the Redeemer.
-This representation may be justified either through gematria, by counting the letter values of the Greek transliteration of Jesus' name, or as an opposing value to 666, the number of the beast.
+In some Christian numerology, the number 888 – Eight hundred eighty-eight represents Jesus.
+This representation may be justified either through gematria, by counting the letter values of the Greek transliteration of Jesus' name,as an opposing value to 666, the number of the beast and/or 888, as the Triple 8 means “new beginnings”.
 The numerological representation of Jesus with the number 888, as the sum of the numerical values of the letters of his name, was condemned by the Church father Irenaeus as convoluted and an act which reduced "the Lord of all things" to something alphabetical.

-In Chinese numerology, 888 usually means triple fortune, as a form of strengthening of the digit 8.
+In Chinese numerology, 888 usually means triple fortune, due to 8 (pinyin: bā) sounds like 發(pinyin: fā) of 發達 (prosperity), and triplet of it is a form of strengthening of the digit 8.
 On its own, the number 8 is often associated with great fortune, wealth and spiritual enlightenment.
 Hence, 888 is considered triple.
 For this reason, addresses and phone numbers containing the digit sequence 888 are considered particularly lucky, and may command a premium because of it.